onflow/flow-go/pkg/language/docs/language.md

 > 🚧 Status: The usage of external types is not implemented yet.

-It is possible to use external types through the `using` keyword, followed by the type name, the `from` keyword, and the address literal where the declaration is deployed.
+It is possible to use external types through the `import` keyword, followed by the type name, the `from` keyword, and the address literal where the declaration is deployed.

 ```bamboo
 // Declaration for an interface named `Counter`,